 Install check dams in drainage channels when necessary to achieve velocities of 5 feet per second or less.
 Do not use earthen check dams because they tend to erode on the downstream side, and it is difficult to establish and maintain grass on the dams.
 The maximum ponding time behind the check dam should not exceed 24 hours.
 Use outlet protection at discharge points from a drainage channel to prevent scour at the outlet.

 The design for the drainage channel must include access for maintenance.
 When located along a highway, provide a breakdown lane with a width of 15 feet.
 When located along a street, off-street parking can be doubled up as the access, provided signs are posted indicating no parking is allowed during maintenance periods.
-When locating drainage channels adjacent to pervious surfaces, include a 15-foot wide grass strip to provide access for maintenance trucks.
+When locating drainage channels adjacent to pervious surfaces, include a 15-foot-wide grass strip to provide access for maintenance trucks.

 Construction